AlmogMeirov/Mail/README.md

 - **Bloom Filter Data Structure** - Probabilistic data structure used to check for membership efficiently
 - **Regex-based URL validation** - Ensures incoming URLs follow standard syntax before processing.
 - **Clien-server interface** - Line-based text protocol over TCP sockets, supporting POST/GET/DELETE operations.
+✅ This documentation has been tested by a peer to ensure clarity and completeness.

 ---